 Voyager’s founders include world leaders in the fields of AAV gene therapy, expressed RNA interference and neuroscience.

-Dr. Bankiewicz holds an M.D. from Jagiellonian University in Crakow and a Ph.D., a D.Sc., from the Institute of Neurology and Psychiatry in Warsaw, Poland and professor title by the President of Republic of Poland.
-Dr. Bankiewicz was a recipient of Fogarty Fellowship and trained at the National Institutes of Neurological Disorders and Stroke at the the National Institutes of Health (NIH) in Bethesda, Md.
+Dr. Bankiewicz holds a Doctor of Medicine from Jagiellonian University in Crakow and a Doctor of Philosophy, a D.Sc., from the Institute of Neurology and Psychiatry in Warsaw, Poland and professor title by the President of Republic of Poland.
+Dr. Bankiewicz was a recipient of Fogarty Fellowship and trained at the National Institutes of Neurological Disorders and Stroke at the National Institutes of Health (NIH) in Bethesda, Md.

-Dr. Gao holds a bachelor’s degree in medicine from the West China Medical School of Sichuan University and a Ph.D. in molecular genetics from Florida International University.
+Dr. Gao holds a Bachelor of Medicine from the West China Medical School of Sichuan University and a Doctor of Philosophy in molecular genetics from Florida International University.

-Dr. Kay holds a B.S. in physical sciences from Michigan State University, and a Ph.D. in developmental genetics and an M.D. from Case Western Reserve University.
+Dr. Kay holds a Bachelor of Science in Physical Sciences from Michigan State University, a Doctor of Philosophy in Developmental Genetics and a Doctor of Medicine from Case Western Reserve University.

 Phillip Zamore is a leader and innovator in the understanding of RNAi and development of related therapeutic approaches, including expressed RNAi.
 His lab focuses on studying RNA silencing pathways in eukaryotes, including the RNAi, microRNA and PIWI-interacting RNA pathways, and has helped explain how these pathways produce small silencing RNAs and how those small RNAs repress the expression of genes, transposons and viruses.
 Dr. Zamore is a Howard Hughes Medical Institute investigator, Gretchen Stone Cook Chair of Biomedical Sciences, professor of biochemistry and molecular pharmacology, and chair of the RNA Therapeutics Institute at the University of Massachusetts Medical School.
 Dr. Zamore was a 2000 Pew Scholar in Biomedical Sciences and a 2002 W. M. Keck Distinguished Young Scholar in Medical Research.
 He is the author of numerous high-impact papers in molecular biology and genetics and was the 2009 recipient of the ASBMB Schering-Plough Award.
 Dr. Zamore is a co-founder of Alnylam Pharmaceuticals and currently sits on the company’s scientific advisory board.

-Dr. Zamore holds an A.B. and Ph.D. from Harvard University, both in biochemistry and molecular biology.
+Dr. Zamore holds a Bachelor of Arts and a Doctor of Philosophy from Harvard University, both in biochemistry and molecular biology.